Who is eligible?

 What are the requirements for the CVPP?

-Who should provide references?
+Who should provide a letter of good standing?

 What is IVAPM looking for in the case reports?